cjcliffe/CubicSDR-Manual/application-window.rst

 Pressing SPACE or typing a digit when not hovered over anything will open the Direct Input dialog for the Center Frequency.

-For frequencies, Direct Input will also accept suffixes 'Hz', 'Mhz', 'KHz' and 'GHz' and will attempt to use the best suffix when presenting the existing frequency.
-If no suffix is used it will be assumed to be in MHz unless the value is greater than 3000, which will then default to Hz.
+For frequencies, Direct Input will also accept suffixes 'Hz', 'mHz', 'kHz' and 'gHz' and will attempt to use the best suffix when presenting the existing frequency.
+If no suffix is used it will be assumed to be in mHz unless the value is greater than 3000, which will then default to Hz.